Stocks slip after Fed says interest rates will rise faster

 AP Markets Writer

-NEW YORK (AP) - U.S. stocks are taking small losses Wednesday after the Federal Reserve raised interest rates and said it expects to raise rates two more times by the end of the year.
-Banks are making the biggest gains as they stand to make more money on lending.
-Bond yields are rising and big-dividend stocks like real estate investment trusts are falling.
+NEW YORK (AP) - U.S. stocks slipped Wednesday after the Federal Reserve raised interest rates and said it expects to increase rates two more times by the end of the year.
+Investors bet that several huge deals are more likely to happen after a federal court cleared AT&T's $85 billion purchase of Time Warner.

-A federal court ruled that AT&T's $85 billion purchase of Time Warner can proceed, and that's sending ripples through the market as investors bet that hundreds of billions' worth of deals in the media, telecommunications and health care industries stand a better chance of getting approved.

-WHAT'S NEXT?: Investors are waiting for Comcast to officially announce an all-cash offer for Twenty-First Century Fox's entertainment businesses, and Fox surged 6.6 percent to $43.22 while Comcast dipped 0.3 percent to $32.28.
-Comcast has said it's preparing an offer but was waiting for the outcome of the AT&T case.
+Wall Street was already certain the Fed would raise interest rates Wednesday.
+The central bank's decision makers also said they plan to raise rates two more times later this year for a total of four increases.
+Investors had debated all year if rates would rise three or four times, and some are concerned that if rates rise that quickly, it could stifle economic growth because consumers and businesses will have to pay more to borrow money.

+The Fed's projections might have been unwelcome, but they weren't a shock: for months there have been signs the economy is getting stronger.
+Another came on Wednesday, when the Labor Department said wholesale prices climbed at a faster pace in May.
+The Fed says inflation is likely to increase and projects unemployment will hit a 50-year low in a few months, and it wants to keep inflation under control.

 Fox has agreed to sell those businesses to Disney for $52.4 billion in stock, setting up the possibility that Disney will have to raise its offer.
-However Disney added 2 percent to $106.39.
+However Disney added 1.9 percent to $106.31.

-Investors felt that CVS's effort to buy health insurer Aetna is more likely to go through, and they felt similarly about Cigna's offer for pharmacy benefits manager Express Scripts.
-Making smaller gains were T-Mobile USA and Sprint.
+Investors now view CVS's effort to buy health insurer Aetna as more likely to go through, and they felt similarly about Cigna's offer for pharmacy benefits manager Express Scripts.
+T-Mobile USA and Sprint made smaller gains.
 Investors have been skeptical the government would allow the third- and fourth-largest wireless carriers to combine.

-THE QUOTE: Erik Gordon, a professor at the University of Michigan's Ross School of Business, said the ruling is probably a good sign for the two health care deals because, like AT&T and Time Warner, those acquisitions won't reduce the number of companies competing in an industry, unlike a Sprint-T-Mobile merger.
-Still, he said investors might be drawing overly broad conclusions from Judge Richard Leon's ruling.
+Erik Gordon, a professor at the University of Michigan's Ross School of Business, said the ruling is probably a good sign for the two health care deals because, like AT&T and Time Warner, those acquisitions won't reduce the number of companies competing in an industry, unlike a Sprint-T-Mobile merger.
+But investors might be drawing overly broad conclusions from Leon's ruling, Gordon said.

 "The judge's decision is based on some very particular facts of the AT&T-Time Warner case," he said, including the growing popularity of streaming services and greater competition for advertising revenue.
 "This isn't a case that's about a big sweeping legal philosophy."

-BLOCK GETS BLOCKED: H&R Block plunged 16.9 percent to $24.61 as CEO Jeffrey Jones said the tax preparer is "too reliant on price to grow revenues."
-H&R Block also forecast smaller profit margins in the current fiscal year than it reported in the 12 months that just ended.

-STRUCK DOWN: Medical device maker Boston Scientific dropped 5.9 percent to $31.84 and Stryker rose 2.8 percent to $167.12 after Stryker said it's not in talks with Boston Scientific about a possible acquisition.
-Boston Scientific jumped Tuesday after the Wall Street Journal reported that Stryker offered to buy it.

-ENERGY: Benchmark U.S. crude rose 0.4 percent to $66.63 a barrel in New York.
+Benchmark U.S. crude rose 0.4 percent to $66.64 a barrel in New York.
 Brent crude, used to price international oils, gained 1.1 percent to $76.74 per barrel in London.

 The Nikkei 225 in Japan rose 0.4 percent and South Korea's Kospi fell less than 0.1 percent.
 Hong Kong's Hang Seng dropped 1.2 percent.